 The Negro National League disbanded before the 1949 season as its fans switched their allegiance to black players in the formerly white majors.
 Crowe recalled, "We had hope once Jackie got in; everybody started taking it seriously."xiii Effa Manley, owner of the Negro League Newark Eagles, recommended Crowe to the Boston Braves and the defending National League champions signed him after a spring tryout.
 It has been reported that he was the first black player in the Braves organization, but another Negro Leaguer, Weldon Williams, may have signed earlier in the spring.xiv

 Crowe was 28 years old when he broke into organized baseball, but he told the Braves he was 26.
 His birth date was listed as 1923 throughout his career.
 For the next three years he overpowered minor league competition.
 In his first week with Pawtucket in the Class B New England League in 1949, he hit home runs in two consecutive games.
-He finished the season batting .354 with 12 homers, second most in the league.
+He finished the season batting .354 with 12 homers.
 In the fall he joined Jackie Robinson’s barnstorming team before playing for the Harlem Yankees in the American Basketball League.
 Moving up to Single A Hartford in 1950, he won the Eastern League batting championship at .353, hit 43 doubles and 24 homers, and was named MVP.
 During the winter he won his second batting title of the year with a .375 average for pennant-winning Caguas in the Puerto Rican League.

 The Braves promoted Crowe to Triple-A Milwaukee in 1951.
 But authorities in Austin, Texas, where the Brewers spent spring training, served notice that local law prohibited blacks and whites from playing on the same field.
 The Braves instead brought Crowe to their major league camp in Bradenton, Florida.
 His third minor league season produced more spectacular results: a slash line of .339/.429/.567 (batting average/on-base percentage/slugging percentage) while leading the league in hits, doubles, total bases, and RBI.
 He was a unanimous choice for the American Association all-star team and was named the league’s outstanding rookie.